Cyclenerd/ethereum_nvidia_miner/README.md

 More help is available here:
 https://help.ubuntu.com/community/Screen

-### miner.sh
+#### miner.sh

 The `miner.sh` script starts automatically (`mine` console).
-In this script you have to make adjustments:
+If you want to make settings that go beyond the `setup` program, you need to adjust it.

     prospector@mine ~ $ nano -w miner.sh

-* Enter your public Ethereum address: `MY_ADDRESS`
-* Enter your mining rig name: `MY_RIG`
-* Specifies maximum power limit in watts: `MY_WATT`

-### X11 Configuration with Fake Monitors.

-First of all you should run the `nvidia-config.sh` script and reboot.
-This script generates an `xorg.conf` (`/etc/X11/xorg.conf`) with faked monitors (for each of your cards).
-You need to run this everytime you add or remove cards.

-    prospector@mine ~ $ bash nvidia-config.sh
-    prospector@mine ~ $ reboot

-## Fine Tuning
+### Overclocking

 To pull the last MH/s out of your cards, you should overclock.

-### Overclocking

 #### With  nvidia-overclock.sh (nvidia-settings)

 Run the `nvidia-overclock.sh` to adjust the memory and graphics clock.
 The settings are lost after a restart.
 You have to repeat it.

-    prospector@mine ~ $ bash nvidia-overclock.sh
+    prospector@mine ~ $ nvidia-overclock

-For safety I did not add it in the autostart (`miner.sh`).
+For safety I did not add it in the autostart.
 Sometimes you exaggerate when overclocking, and you'll be glad if a simple reboot helps.

+If you are sure that everything works, you can add it to the autostart.
+For security, it will start after 10 minutes.

+    prospector@mine ~ $ crontab -e

 You should experiment with the values and adjust the values in the script.
 I wish you success 🤓

-    prospector@mine ~ $ nano -w nvidia-overclock.sh

 #### Why not use nvidia-smi?